 Aqueduct Park (Parco degli Acquedotti)

 Out of all the parks in Rome, Aqueduct Park is the one you have seen in many Italian films.
-With views of ancient aqueducts and Roman pine trees, it is part of the regional park of the ancient Appian Way or via Appia Antica in Italian.
-The park is named after the seven aqueducts – Anio Vetus, Marcia, Iulia, Tepula, Felice, Anio Novus and Claudio – that used to provide water to the city.
+With views of ancient aqueducts and Roman pine trees, it is part of the regional park along the ancient Appian Way (via Appia Antica in Italian).

 The park stretches for nearly 600 acres (about 240 hectares) between the Appio Claudio district via delle Capannelle and the Rome-Cassino-Naples railway line.
 It’s a popular spot for biking, running and outdoor sports.